drolsonmi/drolsonmi.github.io/Stats1040/Chapter18/18_1_CriticalValues.md

 * We are 95% confident that the true value is in our interval (We have a 95% confidence level)
 * We accept a 5% chance that we could be wrong

 The z-score separating the left tail with an area 2.5% (0.025) from the center is -1.96.
 Because of symmetry, the z-score that separates the 2.5% in the right tail from the center is +1.96.
-So, the critical value of a 95% confidence level is $\pm 1.96$.
+So, the critical value of a 95% confidence level is $$\pm 1.96$$.

 Notice that the width (or range of values) of an area of 95% is wider than in an area of 90%.
 This is what we expect.
 With a wider interval, we have more confidence that the interval will contain our true value.